Kim Novak: 1966–1991: Acting sporadically

 By the end of 1966, she was emotionally drained and no longer wanted to live the life of a Hollywood movie star, in the glare of the spotlight with the press scrutinizing her every move.
-When the mudslide took her Bel Air home and cost her entire life's savings in bulldozer fees, she moved away from Hollywood to Big Sur.
+When a mudslide took her Bel Air home and cost her entire life's savings in bulldozer fees, she moved away from Hollywood to Big Sur.
 From then on, acting became a job and was no longer a career of choice.
 Novak preferred to concentrate on her first love, the visual arts, often writing poetry to accompany her paintings, and even writing some song lyrics.
 Harry Belafonte and the Kingston Trio recorded some of her folk songs in the 1960s.

 Novak returned to the screen for The Legend of Lylah Clare (1968), starring Peter Finch and Ernest Borgnine, and directed by Robert Aldrich.
 She played a dual role, portraying a person who becomes possessed by a look-alike film actress who gets made over by her obsessive-compulsive director lover.
 Robert Aldrich asked Novak to do a German accent for that role, but she felt it was unbelievable and over the top, so she did not want to do it, and he never insisted.
 At the premiere, Novak was shocked to hear her voice had been dubbed by a German actress in many scenes.
 Aldrich had never told her, nor had he given her the opportunity to dub it herself.
 The film was aggressively scorned by critics and Novak drew some of the worst reviews of her career.
 It was also a box office disaster.
 She was extremely upset and regretted having starred in the film.
 The last film Novak made in the '60s was the Western comedy The Great Bank Robbery (1969), opposite Zero Mostel, Clint Walker, and Claude Akins.

 After nearly four years that she described as a "self-imposed vacation", Novak agreed to take part in two projects.
 She returned to the screen with a role in the horror anthology film Tales That Witness Madness (1973).
 Novak also starred as Las Vegas chorus girl Gloria Joyce, a character with whom she could identify, in the made-for-TV movie, The Third Girl From the Left (1973), with her real-life boyfriend at the time, Michael Brandon.
 Novak admitted a preference for TV films as she thought they were faster to shoot than features.
 She described movie scripts of that time as offensive, saying she disliked the unnecessary sex she found in most of them.
 In 1975, Novak took part in the ABC movie Satan's Triangle because she was intrigued by the story, which dealt in the supernatural.
 Novak had a small role in The White Buffalo (1977), a Western starring Charles Bronson, and she ended the decade by playing Helga in Just a Gigolo (1979), opposite David Bowie.
 Both films were flops, but Novak was not blamed due to her minor roles in them.